CategoriesClothingDaily Living and PastimesMaterial CultureRe-enactment

 This is the first in a series looking a Viking-Age board games.

-Hnefatafl is classified as a war game by board game scholars.
-There are many variants of hnefatafl, which often fall under the category of ‘tafl’ games.
 Hnefatafl is a game that is played with unequal sides or forces: the smaller force (the defenders) has a king piece whose aim is to escape to a corner square of the lattice board.
 The larger forces (attackers) task is to capture the king to stop it from escaping.
-The rules were not written down contemporarily with the origins of the game, however this it is most likely Hnefatafl was played in its most basic rule set in Scandinavia, Britain and Ireland.
+The rules were not written down contemporarily with the origins of the game, however, it’s most likely hnefatafl was played in its most basic rule set in Scandinavia, Britain and Ireland.
 Early 20th Century scholar Harold Murray recognised a game recorded by 18th Century Swedish botanist Carl Linnaeus called tablut as a ‘tafl’ game.

 Carl Linnaeus's drawing of Tablut, a variant of Hnefatafl played by the Sami in the 18th Century.